-Image-guided Needle Localization
+Image-Guided Needle Localization

-- You will go to the Breast Imaging Center at Moores Cancer Center
+- On the morning of your scheduled surgery, you will be asked to go to the Breast Imaging Center at Moores Cancer Center

 - A small amount of local anesthetic is infused into the area